 4H @ UMaine: Connecting Kids to Campus - 4-H @ UMaine Workshops

-Get Outside in the Forest!
-You will go to the University Forest to learn the common tree species and to learn the use of a compass, an essential skill if you want to go of f the beaten path.
+Get outside and enjoy the forest!
+We’ll learn the common tree species and learn the use of a compass, an essential skill if you want to go off the beaten path.
 Come join the company of others who want to be in the woods.
+NOTE!
+(Please bring Bug Repellant)

 In this workshop, we will teach a dance routine to a popular radio hit, as well as a routine to a recording of music performed by the University’s marching band.
 These two different dances will be taught to showcase the diversity of dance styles that exist and are offered at UMaine.